stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_login.md

 ### Synopsis

 Login plugin for kubernetes clients, that creates short-lived credentials to authenticate against a STACKIT Kubernetes Engine (SKE) cluster.
-First you need to obtain a kubeconfig for use with the login command (first example).
+First you need to obtain a kubeconfig for use with the login command (first or second example).
-Secondly you use the kubeconfig with your chosen Kubernetes client (second example), the client will automatically retrieve the credentials via the STACKIT CLI.
+Secondly you use the kubeconfig with your chosen Kubernetes client (third example), the client will automatically retrieve the credentials via the STACKIT CLI.

 ```
 stackit ske kubeconfig login [flags]